Noticias del Software

 POR FAVOR, NO APAGAR

 ¿Qué es un servidor Web?
 Es la máquina que aloja y ofrece las páginas Web que vemos a diario.
-En otras palabras, cuando entramos a un sitio nuestra PC, el smartphone o la tablet hablan con otra computadora, a la que se denomina servidor Web servidor HTTP , y que, por toda respuesta, enviará los datos que constituyen la página que queremos ver y que el Internet Explorer , el Chrome o el Firefox convertirán en los vistosos gráficos a los que estamos habituados.
+En otras palabras, cuando entramos a un sitio nuestra PC, el smartphone o la tablet hablan con otra computadora, a la que se denomina servidor Web o servidor HTTP , y que, por toda respuesta, enviará los datos que constituyen la página que queremos ver y que el Internet Explorer , el Chrome o el Firefox convertirán en los vistosos gráficos a los que estamos habituados.

 Por supuesto, cuando tenés centenares de miles de personas visitando tu sitio no te alcanza con una computadora.
 Pero en junio de 1991 había un solo sitio Web, el de Tim Berners-Lee, alojado en su propia computadora.
 Sobre su escritorio.